dontpanicdao/starknet-burner/docs/users/getting-started.md

 ### An example

-## Opening the wallet Modal Window
+## Opening the Burner Modal Window

 ## Interacting with a contract with the provider